AI-ML-Classifiers

 pip install -r requirements.txt

-3. Install Tesseract OCR
+3. Install Tessaract OCR

 • For Windows: Download and install the Tesseract OCR executable from the official Tesseract OCR website.